June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 Duty calls, and so we are back to work.
 We have had a nice long break and seen many things, but it's nice to get back in the swing of things.
 We missed our

-are made of a very soft plastic that he loves to tear apart.
-If you look closely at the third picture above you can see that the giraffe has no legs, no ears, no
+They are made of a very soft plastic that he loves to tear apart.
+If you look closely at the third picture above you can see that the giraffe has no legs, no ears,

-Chris was ready to make a wish and blow them out for real.
+continually until Chris was ready to make a wish and blow them out for real.

 We again have had an emotional weekend full of highs and lows.
 The Monster team did qualify for the race, had very consistent qualifying rounds, but only